What Does Accreditation Mean for My Care?

 - Does the organization encourage employee participation in seminars, workshops, and other educational activities that are relevant to its missions and objectives?

-- Does the organization continuously monitor the maintenance of licensure and/or certification of professional personnel?
+- Does the organization continuously monitor the maintenance of licensure and/or certification of its professional personnel?

 - Does the organization comply with all state and local building codes and regulations?